JoshuaCrouseData/DataModules/README.md

 `PandasEnhancer` is a Python module designed to extend the capabilities of the pandas library, making data manipulation and analysis more efficient and intuitive.
 By leveraging `pandas_flavor`, it registers additional methods directly on pandas DataFrame objects, facilitating a more seamless and integrated workflow for data scientists and analysts.

+## UPDATE: 2/5/24

+The `PandasEnhancer` module now includes methods enhanced by Swifter, a library that optimizes the application of functions on pandas data structures by automatically deciding when to use parallel processing.
+This integration significantly improves performance, especially for large datasets or complex operations.

 ## Features

 `PandasEnhancer` includes a variety of methods to enhance data manipulation, including but not limited to: